After reviewing the Yeedi Vac.2 Pro, I thought it is appropriate to compare it to iRobot’s obstacle-avoiding robot vacuum, the Roomba J7+.

 It got higher averages in the deep cleaning test (85.75% vs. 75.83%) – nearly a 10% variance.

-However, the Yeedi Vac 2 Pro picked up more with surface debris – another proof it has higher airflow.
+However, the Yeedi Vac 2 Pro picked up more surface debris, proving it has higher airflow.

 Only the Yeedi Vac 2 Pro has the mopping function.
-Roomba products don’t have this functionality, and consumers need to purchase the Braava to mop floors.
+Roomba products don’t have this functionality, and consumers must purchase the Braava to mop floors.

 An underrated feature of the Vac 2 Pro is its oscillating mopping pad.
 It’s one of the least expensive robot vacuum options with an agitating element.

 It was decent in my two mopping experiments, with red wine and grape juice stains.